jpmcb/OSU-Auto-Mod/README.md

 ##### Local development roadmap
 In the future, all contributors will be required to have their own development slack workspaces.
 As the project grows, we will begin to use the OSU-Auto-Mod slack as a "production test" envrionment before pushing up changes to the bot in the actual "production" enviroment (aka, the OSU Post Bacc slack).

+###### Deployment

+There are many options for deploying the bot.
+The main thing to get correct are the environment variables and the `ENV` setting that this will run.
+If you are running this on the official slack, the variable must be set to `PROD`.

+Once the `.env` file has been configured, simply run the node app in a VM instance, on an App Engine, or at home!
+Make sure that port 8080 is exposed and reachable and then configure your production slack to use the public facing IP / domain.

 ## Community guidelines
 ___
 All contributors must follow the OSU student code of conduct